-MOT is responsible for issuing import permits and specifying quantities permitted for import based on an MOT estimate of the importer's cold storage capacity.
-According to MOT Regulation No. 30/2017 (corresponding regulation of MOA Regulation No. 16/2017), cold storage capacity will continue to be used as a benchmark for the quantity permitted for import.
-The ownership requirement applies specifically to general importers.
+MOT is responsible for issuing import permits and specifying quantities permitted for import based on a MOT estimate of the importer's cold storage capacity.
+MOT issued new regulation No.64/2018 to revise MOT Regulation No. 30/2017 (corresponding regulation of MOA Regulation No. 24/2018), please read MOT Revises Requirements on Horticultural Import Permits for further information.
+The regulation states cold storage capacity will continue to be used as a benchmark for the quantity permitted for import.
+The proof of control (previously: ownership) of refrigerated warehouse (cold storage) requirement applies specifically to general importers.
 Importer-producers will maintain the right to rent cold storage in order to increase import volumes.
+The required documents for obtaining an

-The required documents for obtaining an RIPH for fresh horticulture products, as stated in the technical requirements, include good agricultural practices (GAP) certificate or farm registration, packing house registration, and a statement letter from exporter stated production capacity of their farm.
+RIPH for fresh horticulture products, as stated in the technical requirements, include good agricultural practices (GAP) certificate or farm registration, packing house registration, and a statement letter from exporter stated production capacity of their farm.
 All documents must be translated into Indonesian language.